kenmccann/advanced-tier-offering/README.md

 You can break down the time spent working with the customer on these subjects over six to eight sections lasting around two to three hours for each section.
 Some scenarios may take less time depending on the complexity.

-[ insert table and time allocation when other content is defined]

 ## Showing the relationship between Aqua capabilities

 At a high level, Aqua can be configured to scan container images from several supported container registries.